-In addition to stacking and positioning, Mbox has other tools such as opacity and effects for helping with the basic compositing of imagery.
-But aside from special cases like stenciling and one of two of the texture effects, the actual content on one layer doesn't affect other layers.
-However, Mbox also includes Layer Blending modes that allow the color on a layer to blend with the color(s) on underlying layers.
-In the simplest modes, layer blending can allow layers to become slightly transparent in darker areas so that one layer can more subtly blend with underlying layers.
-In the more complex modes, colors can be changed entirely based on what color is underneath.
+In addition to stacking and positioning, opacity and effects can help with the basic compositing of imagery.
+However, aside from stenciling and one of two of the texture effects, the actual content on one layer doesn't affect other layers.
+But Mbox includes Layer Blending modes that allow the color on a layer to blend with the color on underlying layers.

-Mbox has a default "overlay" layer blend mode that disables any blending, plus seven layer blending modes.
-The blending modes are selected using the Blendmode parameter on each layer.
-The first five of these layer blending modes have been chosen to best replicate common modes found in commercial image editing software (e.g. PhotoShop®, After Effects®).
-The sixth and seventh modes may be useful for creative blending for special effects.
+The default "overlay" layer blend mode disables any blending, and there are ten other blending modes.
+Each layer's blending mode is selected using the Blendmode parameter.
+Many of the layer blending modes have been chosen to best replicate common modes found in commercial image editing software (e.g. PhotoShop®, After Effects®).